When he retired from the High Court of Australia on 2 February 2009, Michael Kirby was Australia’s longest serving judge.

-In 1999 Manu flew to Melbourne where he worked at Toofeys for about six months before heading north to Sydney.
-After 6 months with Hugo's at Sydney's famous Bondi Beach, he opened the kitchen at the new Hugo's Lounge in Kings Cross.
-Manu ran the kitchen for about 18 months before he moved to Restaurant VII with its exciting fusion of French and Japanese cuisine (two Chef's Hats from the Sydney Morning Herald).
+Australia: In 1999 Manu flew to Melbourne where he worked at Toofey’s for about 6 months before heading north to Sydney.
+After 6 months with Hugo’s at Sydney’s famous Bondi Beach, he opened the kitchen at the new Hugo’s Lounge in Kings Cross.
+Manu ran the kitchen for about 18 months before he moved to Restaurant VII with its exciting fusion of French and Japanese cuisine (2 Chef’s Hats from Sydney Morning Herald).

-In 2004, Tony Bilson approached Manu to open his new venture Bilsons at the Radisson Hotel.
-In its second year of opening, the restaurant won two Chef's Hats, and in its third year, this accolade had increased to three Chef's Hats.
-In 2008 Bilson's won three chefs hats for the third year running.
+Awards: In 2004, Tony Bilson approached Manu to open his new venture Bilson’s at the Radisson Hotel.
+In its second year of opening, the restaurant won 2 Chef’s Hats, and in its third year, this accolade had increased to 3 Chef’s Hats.
+In 2008 Bilson’s won three chefs hats for the third year running.